zeshuaro/off-campus/README.md

 ## To-Do

+- [ ] Email verification of university students
 - [ ] Unread status of new messages
 - [ ] Notifications for new messages
 - [ ] Profile page for updating user details